Bilinear representation mitigates reversal curse and enables consistent model editing: Introduction

 \section{Introduction}

-Language models (LMs) have become powerful tools for knowledge-intensive tasks, yet their reasoning capabilities often fall short of human-level logical consistency~\citep{berglund2024the, allen-zhu2025physics}; a prominent example is the \textit{reversal curse}: a model trained on ``A is the parent of B'' frequently fails to infer the reverse fact, ``B is the child of A.'' This failure suggests that LMs learn shallow, directional associations rather than robust, symmetrical relationships, undermining their reliability.
-Ensuring logical consistency is particularly challenging in \textit{model editing}, which seeks to update factual knowledge in a trained model without costly retraining from scratch.~\citep{de-cao2021editing,meng2022locating}.
-An ideal edit should propagate logically; for instance, changing ``A is the spouse of C'' to ``A is the spouse of D'' should automatically imply that ``D is the spouse of A'' and ``B is the child of D.''
+Language models have become powerful tools for knowledge-intensive tasks, yet their reasoning capabilities often fall short of human-level logical consistency~\citep{berglund2024the, allen-zhu2025physics}.
+A prominent example is the \textit{reversal curse}: a model trained on ``A is the parent of B'' frequently fails to infer the reverse fact, ``B is the child of A.'' This failure suggests that models learn shallow, directional associations rather than robust, symmetrical relationships required for reliable inference.
+This limitation is particularly acute in \textit{model editing}, which seeks to update factual knowledge in a trained model without costly retraining from scratch~\citep{de-cao2021editing,meng2022locating}.
+An ideal edit must be logically coherent; an update to the primary relation (for example, ``A is the spouse of C'' to ``A is the spouse of D'') should naturally propagate to its logical corollaries (``D is the spouse of A'' and ``B is the child of D'').

-However, existing approaches struggle with this logical generalization.
-Model editing methods often fail to propagate updates to the entailed facts, requiring that both directions of a relationship be explicitly co-edited to avoid the reversal curse~\citep{thibodeau2022but,yao2023editing,hase2024fundamental}.
-This limitation raises a critical question: Are these failures an inherent flaw in the transformer architecture, or are they an artifact of how models learn to represent knowledge?
-While prior efforts have focused on explaining the directional nature of autoregressive objectives~\citep{zhu2024towards, kitouni2024the}, the latter question—whether the geometry of internal knowledge representations is responsible—remains unexplored.
+However, existing architectures struggle with such logical generalization.
+Current model editing methods fail to propagate updates to entailed facts, requiring the explicit co-editing of both directions of a relationship to avoid the reversal curse~\citep{thibodeau2022but,yao2023editing,hase2024fundamental}.
+This limitation raises a critical question: are these failures an inherent flaw in the Transformer architecture, or are they an artifact of how models represent knowledge?
+While prior efforts have focused on the limitations of autoregressive objectives~\citep{zhu2024towards, kitouni2024the}, emerging evidence indicates that these reasoning failures are tied to the specific geometry of learned representations.
+Language models have been shown to learn meaningful geometric structures for features like space and time~\citep{gurnee2024language, engels2025not}.
+Furthermore, disrupting this underlying topology during editing correlates with failures in reasoning~\citep{nishi2025representation}.
+While these studies highlight that structure matters, the specific algebraic mechanism required to support symmetric and compositional reasoning remains an open question.